C++ Deque crbegin

 Return value

-It returns a constant reverse iterator pointing to the last element in the deque container.
+It yields a constant reverse iterator that references the final element within the deque data structure.

 Example 1